 A little less than a week ago, we lost you, our unborn baby.
 You were an ectopic pregnancy.
-You tried to grow in my fallopian tube, which burst the tube.
+You tried to grow in my fallopian tube, which burst the tube*.
 To save my life they removed you, my right fallopian tube, and my right ovary, in an emergency surgery.
-The day they ended your pregnancy, Thursday the 26th of July, your gestational age was 5 weeks and 5 days.
-In this short time, you already went through several stages of growth and nearly became the size of a lentil seed (5mm), like the one I am holding on the top of my pinky finger in the photo above.
+The day they ended your pregnancy, Thursday the 26th of July, you had already went through several stages of growth and nearly became the size of a lentil seed (5mm), like the one I am holding on the top of my pinky finger in the photo above.

 We have always wanted two babies, and since I am not a very young mom, we had hoped to have you relatively quickly after Babel was born.
 My plan was to start trying for you after Babel was 18 months old, because apparently it’s best to wait at least that long after birth to get pregnant again.
 Things did not work out that way because we practice natural term breastfeeding, which means your brother breastfeeds until he naturally weans from the breast.
 This can naturally prolong the return of a mother’s menstrual cycle and fertility and in my case it definitely did.
 My period didn’t return until February this year, 33 months after Babel was born, and I was elated!
 This meant we could finally start trying for you, our second baby.